General information about CDON

 The Board shall also ensure that the Company’s disclosure of information is characterized by transparency and is accurate, reliable and relevant.
 In addition, the assignments of the Board of Directors include appointing, evaluating and if necessary, removing the CEO.

-The Board has adopted rules of procedure which contain rules for the number of ordinary Board meetings to be held per year, which matters are to be dealt with during these meetings, the duties of the Chairman as well as instructions regarding the division of work between CDON's Board of Directors and the CEO.
+The Board has adopted rules of procedure which contain rules for the number of ordinary Board meetings to be held per year, which matters are to be dealt with during these meetings, the duties of the Chairperson as well as instructions regarding the division of work between CDON's Board of Directors and the CEO.
 The rules of procedure, which are decided annually by the Board of Directors, also contain instructions on, among other things, what financial reports and other financial information that must be submitted to the Board.

 The Board has established a set of CEO instructions which clarifies the CEO's responsibilities and powers ("CEO instructions").
 The Board shall continuously evaluate the work of the CEO.
 According to said instructions, the CEO must, among other things, provide the Board with the information and decision-making resources necessary for the Board to be able to fulfill its task of taking responsibility for the management of the Company's affairs and to continuously monitor the Company’s operations.
 The CEO shall, within the framework of the Swedish Companies Act, and the business plan, budget and CEO instructions established by the Board, as well as other guidelines and instructions issued by the Board, make the decisions required in managing the Company's day-to-day operations.